LizzetClifton/Maya_Tree_Generator/README.md

 An L-system for rewriting strings generally has the following components:

+- An alphabet, which contains the allowed characters.
 - An axiom, which is the character we start with.
-- A rule set, which is the set of rules applied to each character each iteration.
+- A rule set, which is the set of rules applied to each character each generation.

 For example:

 Say our axiom is the letter "a", and we have two rules.
-The first rule is a --> aba (meaning that the character "a" will become the string "aba" the next generation)
-The second rule is b --> bb (meaning that the character "b" will become the string "bb" the next generation)
+The first rule is a --> aba (meaning that the character "a" will become the string "aba" the next generation) The second rule is b --> bb (meaning that the character "b" will become the string "bb" the next generation)

 This is what each generation would become